hyosung11/Launch-School/Courses/JS129/study_guide_dump.md

 The ECMAScript 6 (ES6) standard added the `class` keyword to JavaScript.
 In effect, classes act like **syntactic sugar** -- syntax designed to be easier to read or use -- that makes it easier for programmers to migrate to JavaScript from other OOP languages.
 In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.

-That's not the entire story, of course.
-In JavaScript, there always seems to be some unusual or unexpected behavior behind every feature, no matter how ordinary it looks.
-It should come as no surprise that classes are no different.
-We'll barely touch on that in this assignment.
-For now, think of classes as syntactic sugar, and you'll be okay.

 The syntax for defining classes is similar to that of defining functions.
 In particular, both functions and classes have two significant definition styles: declarations and expressions.
 We'll examine how classes do that in this assignment.

 ### A Simple Type